CodeYourFuture/tech-products-demo/README.md

    - UI: http://localhost:4201
    - API docs: http://localhost:4201/docs

+From there see `.github/CONTRIBUTING.md` for details on recommended workflows.

 ### Ports used

 - 4201: client application (Webpack in dev mode, Express in production mode)